'Larger than life' Stillwater chef and pirate Shawn Smalley dies at 45

 "One of the things about him is he's among the most loyal and generous people I've ever met," said Tim McKee, the James Beard award-winning chef.
 "He would do anything for you if you're his friend."

-"He was just phenomenal, and I loved working with him," said McKee.
+"He was just phenomenal, and I loved working with him," McKee said.

-McKee and Smalley traveled to Jamaica to learn the secrets of jerk sauce, finding a kitchen where they got to know people who made authentic Jamaican recipes.
+McKee said he and Smalley traveled to Jamaica to learn the secrets of jerk sauce, finding a kitchen where they got to know people who made authentic Jamaican recipes.

-They opened Smalley's in 2008 on Stillwater's Main Street, drawing raves for such items as the jerk pork tacos, a concoction that included grilled scallion aioli, Scotch bonnet peppers, cilantro and Bourbon Beach sauce, named for the Jamaican spot where they learned secrets of Caribbean cooking.
+Smalley's opened in 2008 on Stillwater's Main Street, drawing raves for such items as the jerk pork tacos, a concoction that included grilled scallion aioli, Scotch bonnet peppers, cilantro and Bourbon Beach sauce, named for the Jamaican spot where they learned secrets of Caribbean cooking.

 The vibe at the restaurant was always a big draw, said Christy Allen, a longtime friend of Tirah's.